Consumer-generated advertising: Customer rewards

 Customer Loyalty can be defined as the outcome of consistently positive emotional experience, physical attribute-based satisfaction and perceived value of an experience, that also includes products or services.
 Customer loyalty can also be related to customer experience management as it blends the physical, emotional and value elements of an experience into one unified experience.
-Maintaining faithful customer costs a company less money than acquiring new ones.
-Customer experience management is one of the most cost-effective way to drive customer satisfaction, customer retention and customer loyalty.
-Customer loyalty is important to a business because loyal customers generally ensure sales and is more likely to purchase high-margin supplemental products and services.
-Loyal customers also help organizations reduce costs linked with consumer education and marketing, especially when the loyal customers become the company's net promoters.
-Customer experience programs are one of the most effective way to differentiate an organization from its competitors.
+Maintaining faithful customers costs a company less money than acquiring new ones.
+Customer experience management is one of the most cost-effective ways to drive customer satisfaction, customer retention and customer loyalty.
+Customer loyalty is important to a business because loyal customers generally ensure sales and are more likely to purchase high-margin supplemental products and services.
+Loyal customers also help organizations reduce costs linked with consumer education and marketing, especially when loyal customers become the company's net promoters.
+Customer experience programs are one of the most effective ways to differentiate an organization from its competitors.
 This level of differentiation effectively drives customer loyalty when customers are involved on an emotional, intellectual or spiritual level.

 Customer loyalty schemes are an effective way to improve an organization's customer retention levels and profitability.
 To build a loyal clientele, organizations need to recognize and reward their best customers.
 Loyalty schemes can be used by companies to incentivise and satisfy valued customers which in turn can help businesses improve their customer base and also their profitability.
 An organization's loyalty programs allows them to focus on loyal customers and improve satisfaction levels.
 Faithful customers tend to purchase more products and are often willing to pay more than the usual price, which in turn can boost an organization's cash flow.
 Increased loyalty from customers also extends the time that they place their business with the company, meaning they will stick to the business more often and in an extended period.